 You don’t have to be scared about taking your toddler or preschooler to the pool.
-Get good swim floaties, and you can be confident that swimming will be an enjoyable experience for you and your children.
+Get good swim floaties, and you can be confident that pool or lake swimming will be an enjoyable experience for you and your children.

 The above options are affordable and effective.
 If you are having a hard time narrowing down the options, I would recommend the Body Glove Paddle Pals if you are looking for a swimming device with armbands.

 Kids who are becoming confident in the water and are ready to learn to swim would benefit from a swim vest.
 I recommend the Konfidence Children’s Swim Jacket or the Speedo Kids Begin to Swim vest.
 Have a splashing time with your kids at the pool or beach!
 Have some recommendations on swim aids you love?
 Let me know below.